City-of-Helsinki/mlops-template/README.md

 Add files to a commit: `git add [file names/paths separated by whitespace ' ']`

 Create commit: `git commit -m [short description of the changes you made]`

-To use git with remote repository, you must create an ssh key and upload it to your git profile settings.
-See [here](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) how to do it.
-Then, you can push the commits to remote repository, where they are safe and allow collaborative work on the project:

 Push commit to remote repository (GitHub server): `git push origin -u`